 Allow me wax poetic over Old Chippy-

 It’s a mighty little mug.
 It is well proportioned and exhibits a lovely shape that could almost be called delicate, but not so much that a man would feel awkward drinking from it.
 I love this mug.
 No explicable reason can follow such an arcane statement.
 It could be the color, or the shape, its size that gives me just the right amount of coffee that I need.
-It’s not too big and it’s not too small, it’s rim the correct thinness that allows my lips to receive the perfect sip.
-It could be that the fingers of my right hand are an ideal match for it’s handle, that it’s lower contour fits comfortably nestled when it rests in my cupped left hand.
+It’s not too big and it’s not too small, its rim the correct thinness that allows my lips to receive the perfect sip.
+It could be that the fingers of my right hand are an ideal match for its handle, that its lower contour fits comfortably nestled when it rests in my cupped left hand.
 It “cups” well, living up to its primary function.

 There is courage displayed there in my cup, and something of The Velveteen Rabbit perhaps.

-I am aware that this is an odd attachment but the awareness carries no shame.
+I am aware that this is an odd attachment but this awareness carries no shame.
 My cup is made of earthen clay, shaped by a person’s hand, infused with the potters intent and attention, fused by fire and air.
-I suppose I am remembering what I read in my Findhorn Cookbook given to me by a friend when I was 17, about that community that honored the spirit not only in the growing things in their gardens, but also in the equipment, machines and tools that they used.
+I suppose I am remembering what I read in my Findhorn Cookbook given to me by a friend when I was 17, about that community that honoured the spirit not only in the growing things in their gardens, but also in the equipment, machines and tools that they used.
 So I don’t feel too out-of-place, or left field.
 Or weird.